-They do this by expanding and contracting as you move around which allows them to take in the blood, oxygen and nutrients they need.
+As when you do this they can expand and contract, which allows them to take in the blood, oxygen, and nutrients they need.

-As it leads to less flexibility in your spine, less shock absorbing protection as you move about and more pain and discomfort in your lower back.
+As it leads to less flexibility in your spine, less shock absorbing protection as you move about, and more pain and discomfort.

-Weakened Muscles = Less Support For Your Spine
+Weakened Core Muscles = Less Support For Your Spine

 Certain muscles in your body play a vital role in keeping your back strong and supported.

-Your back relies on your core, abdominal, groin, glute and hamstring muscles to help it manage it's daily workload.
+As your back relies on your core, abdominal, groin, glutes, and hamstring muscles to help it manage it's daily workload.

-It will cause your muscles to weaken and stiffen up which will mean less support and a higher workload for your lower back.
+As this will cause your muscles to weaken and stiffen up, which will mean less support and more pressure being placed on your lower back.

-And this can also cause muscle imbalances in your body that can give you posture problems and pull your spine out of alignment.
+This can also cause muscle imbalances to develop in your body, which can give you posture problems and pile even more pressure onto your back.

-Sitting With A Bad Posture = More Pressure On Your Lower Back
+Sitting With An Unhealthy Posture = More Pressure On Your Back

-Speaking of posture problems most of us have a habit of sitting with an unhealthy posture.
+Speaking of posture problems, many of us get into bad habits when sitting and do so with an unhealthy posture.

-Because it adds pressure and strain onto your lower back which is the last thing you need!
+Because it adds pressure and strain onto your body which is the last thing you need!

-In fact poor posture is a very common cause of lower back pain.
+In fact, poor posture itself is a very common cause of lower back pain.

-Unfortunately the bad news doesn't stop with back pain.
+Unfortunately the bad news from sitting doesn't end with back pain.

-This is because studies have found that regularly sitting down for extended periods can cause many more health problems than just a bad back.
+As sitting down for extended periods can cause many more health problems over time than just a bad back.

 For instance it can also lead to:

-As you can see there is some seriously scary stuff on that list.
+So as you can see, there is some seriously scary stuff on that list.

-Most of the more serious issues develop after years and decades of sitting in a chair for 6 or more hours per day.
+However, most of the more serious issues develop after years or decades spent sitting in a chair for 6 hours or more each day.

-However it's so important that you learn how to counteract these effects from sitting and make sure they don't happen to you.
+But it's still important that you learn how to counteract the effects from sitting and make sure they don't happen to you.